mikaelbo/ProxySwitcher/README.md

 ## Nice to have:
 - Saving proxy username and password credentials to the KeyChain (`SecKeychainAddInternetPassword`?)
-- Dropdown menu compability for below iOS 10
+- Making sure the icon is prioritzed to always stay on the left (and not get pushed by the network loading indicator)
 - Being able to tap the StatusBar icon when an app is in the foreground
-- Making sure the icon is prioritzed to always stay on the left (and not get pushed by the network loading indicator)
+- Dropdown menu compability for below iOS 9

 ## Installation